KarolPabian/parking-space-monitoring-system/README.md

 ###Karol Pabian | Student ID: 20102694

 ## Project Description
 This project aims to develop a parking space monitoring system to identify available parking spaces.
 Using a Raspberry Pi equipped with a camera, the system will monitor a designated parking area and utilize Azure AI for image recognition to determine the availability of parking spots.
-An LED light system will also be implemented to visually indicate the availability status of parking spaces.
+The availability will be displayed on a LCD display or mobile app.
+Additionally, the system will analyze parking data to predict spot availability during different hours and weather conditions of the day and on different days of the week

 ## Tools, Technologies, and Equipment

 ### Hardware:
 - **Raspberry Pi**:
 - **Raspberry Pi Camera Module**:
+- **Temperature and Humidity Sensor**:
+- **16x2 LCD Display for Results**:
 - **LED Button**:
-- **16x2 LCD Display for Results**:

 ### Software & Cloud Services:
 - **Python**: For programming the Raspberry Pi.